Have you ever wondered if coffee can go bad, like most other foods?

 This is why some ground coffee can already be bad as soon as you open it: you don’t know how long it’s been sitting there.
 It could have been roasted in another country (or even continent) and then shipped to your area.
 There, it sat in storage for at least a few days.
 Then, it was put up on the shelves.

-In general, it’s a better idea to buy whole bean because of this.
+In general, it’s a better idea to buy the whole beans because of this.
 Ground coffee is of course much more convenient (not everyone has a grinder), so if you do buy ground coffee we suggest you stick to buying small quantities – and storing them according to what you’ve just read here.
 You’ll definitely notice a big difference in taste.